ZornStolz/books-dev-automation-e2e/README.md

 ### *Update service*

 - A book to test is added, then the book is modified.
 If the book modified name is found then everything is okay.
 Later the test book is deleted.
+- Update a book with blank spaces Should not be possible.

 ### *Delete service*